School Year

 Which data component had the greatest gap when compared to the state average?
 Explain the factor(s) that contributed to this gap and any trends.
 State data can be found here.

-- The area with the greatest gap when compared to the state was 8th grade math. - Grade-level, standards based instruction, regardless of the level of each student.
+- The area with the greatest gap when compared to the state include math learning gains, followed by bottom quartile ELA learning gains. - Grade-level, standards based instruction, regardless of the level of each student needs to be expanded for growth to occur. - Although we saw large gains at 8th grade math, we still lag behind the state.

 Rank your highest priorities (maximum of 5) for school improvement in the upcoming school year.